 You try harder.

+You do more.
 You push yourself to improve.

-That feeling doesn’t go away.
+And still — that feeling doesn't go away.

-No matter what you achieve — it never feels like it’s enough.
+No matter what you achieve, it never feels like it's enough.

 It shows up in ways